pmacom/dcldash/README.md

 > **Notes**
 >
-> - *onSecond, onUodate and onComplete are all optional.
+> - *onSecond, onUpdate and onComplete are all optional.
 But you probably want to use one of them, otherwise why use this to begin with?*
 > - *You can set multiple callbacks to happen for each 'event' by adding another onSecond, onUpdate, or onComplete.
 Add as many as you want.
 I have no idea why thats a feature.
 I'm sure there was a reason. :shrug_emoji:*